AckerlyXu/heima/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

         }
     }

-For more information on advanced connection configuration options, see [StackExchange.Redis configuration model][StackExchange.Redis configuration model].

 [!INCLUDE [redis-cache-create](../../includes/redis-cache-access-keys.md)]

 Once the connection is established, return a reference to the redis cache database by calling the `ConnectionMultiplexer.GetDatabase` method.
 The object returned from the `GetDatabase` method is a lightweight pass-through object and does not need to be stored.